 2. Influence of clearance on the quality of cutting section

-From the analysis of blanking deformation process, it has been determined that when the blanking gap is reasonable, the upper and lower microcracks produced at the edge of punch and die can coincide with each other.
-In this way, the bright band of the blanking section is large, the collapse angle and burr are small, the section taper is moderate, and the part surface is relatively flat.
+From the analysis of the blanking deformation process, it has been determined that when the blanking gap is reasonable, microcracks produced at the edge of the punch and die will coincide with each other.
+This results in a large bright band on the blanking section, a small collapse angle and burr, a moderate section taper, and a relatively flat part surface.

-During blanking, if the clearance is too small, two bright bands will appear on the section of the blanking part, and the burr at the upper end will be substantial.
+When blanking, if the clearance is too small, two distinct bright bands will appear on the section of the blanked part, and the burr at the upper end will be substantial.
 This is mainly due to the presence of an upper microcrack located at the edge of the punch, which is caused by the insufficient blanking clearance.

-From the above analysis, it can be inferred that even if a reasonable clearance value is selected in the die design, the uniform distribution of the die clearance cannot be guaranteed due to the processing or assembly issues.
+Based on the analysis, it can be concluded that even if an appropriate clearance value is chosen in the die design, it cannot ensure uniform distribution of the die clearance due to processing or assembly issues.
 As a result, it is unlikely to achieve the ideal section quality and a side with a small gap.

 3. Impact of clearance on other aspects

 (1) Influence of blanking clearance on blanking dimensional accuracy

 As previously discussed, both elastic and plastic deformations occur in metal parts during blanking.
 This means that elastic deformation must take place when plastic deformation is occurring.